chenlicl0627/SI507-Final-Project/README.md

 # Project Title

-What employees say about Big Tech?
+What employees say about Big Tech

 [Link to this repository](https://github.com/chenlicl0627/SI507-Final-Project)